 Armed with blocklists (also: blacklists), affiliate marketers can save thousands of dollars.
 But when applied in the wrong time, blocklisting lead to a traffic and CR slump.
 In this Insider Advice episode, our expert takes to pieces several sad blacklisting mistakes that can turn down to almost zero your optimization efforts.
 By learning them, you’ll be safe from wrong moves.

 Campaign optimization is impossible without traffic segmentation.
 If you can’t spotlight and group sources by their performance, it will be too confusing finding the leaders that send you gold conversions and the laggards that spoil the whole picture.

 Blocklists are a powerful weapon in finding sources that deliver you multiple impressions but don’t perform like you want them to:

 - a lot of impressions but few clicks;

 - low CR after 1-2 weeks of the campaign launch;

 - insufficient install-to-trial CR, or install-to-sale CR, etc.

-Let’s see how you can manage blacklists and avoid common mistakes that most advertisers commit.
+Let’s see how you can manage traffic blocklisting and avoid common mistakes that most advertisers commit.
 No boring theory, just true stories!

-Before we carry on with blacklists: How you can learn everything about traffic sources
+Before we carry on with blocklists: How you can learn everything about traffic sources

-Adsterra partners with over 18K publishers from different niches who deliver all kinds of traffic.
-Most of the sources are entertaining, news- and sports-related, educational, etc.
+Adsterra partners with 35K+ publishers who deliver all kinds of traffic.
+Most of these sources relate to Entertainment, News, Movies & Music, File Hosting, and other niches.